-He is highly experienced in pretrial litigation and motions practice in state and federal court.
+Andrew is highly experienced in pretrial litigation and motions practice in state and federal courts.
 He has participated in all aspects of discovery, including taking and defending numerous depositions of plaintiffs, fact witnesses, and expert witnesses.
 Andrew has successfully represented his clients in several mediations and arbitrations.
 In addition, he represented a defendant as second chair in a complex trial involving more than 15 plaintiffs.

-Andrew earned his law degree from the West Virginia University College of Law in 2012, graduating Order of the Coif.
+Andrew earned his law degree from the West Virginia University College of Law, graduating Order of the Coif.
 As a law student, he served on Volumes 113 and 114 of the West Virginia Law Review, and worked as a teaching assistant in the legal writing and research department.

 He is a member of the West Virginia State Bar, and is licensed to practice in West Virginia, before the United States District Court for the Northern and Southern Districts of West Virginia, and before the United States Court of Appeals for the Fourth Circuit.